jagtarsingh7/Tableau-Dashboard-Analysis-on-Emergency-Dept/README.md

 Analysis:

-•	It shows the top 10 most common diagnoses based on the number of hospital encounters associated with them.
+<p>•	It shows the top 10 most common diagnoses based on the number of hospital encounters associated with them.</p>
-•	It helps healthcare providers and administrators understand which health issues patients are seeking medical care for the most.
+<p>•	It helps healthcare providers and administrators understand which health issues patients are seeking medical care for the most.</p>
-•	According to the data, a large proportion of patients have Fever NOS, we can inform public health department to address the health issue
+<p>•	According to the data, a large proportion of patients have Fever NOS, we can inform public health department to address the health issue</p>
-•	Can help in resource allocation decisions for Fever NOS, Acute URI NOS etc.
+<p>•	Can help in resource allocation decisions for Fever NOS, Acute URI NOS etc.</p>
-•	Also, we can help public health officials, focus their efforts on educating the public about prevalent health issues.
-Like OTTIS MEDIA NOS, FEVER NOS and etc.
+<p>•	Also, we can help public health officials, focus their efforts on educating the public about prevalent health issues.
+Like OTTIS MEDIA NOS, FEVER NOS and etc. </p>